saltstack/salt/doc/topics/installation/windows.rst

 The 64bit installer has been tested on Windows 7 64bit and Windows Server 2008R2 64bit.
 The 32bit installer has been tested on Windows 2003 Server 32bit.
-Please file a bug report on our github repo if issues for other platforms are found.
+Please file a bug report on our GitHub repo if issues for other platforms are found.

 The installer asks for 2 bits of information; the master hostname and the